edriskus/7-semestras/Programu Sistemu testavimas/egzaminas.md

 ### WS testavimas.

 - Web Service testing
 - Web Services is the mechanism or the medium of communication through which two applications / machines will exchange the data irrespective of their underline architecture and the technology.
 - Naudojami 2 pagrindiniai Web Servisų protokolai:
   - SOAP (Simple Object Access Protocol) - naudoja XML
   - REST (Representational State Transfer architecture) - naudoja HTTP
 - **WSDL** (Web Services Description Language) is an XML based language which will be used to describe the services offered by a web service.
-- Testavimo žingsniai:
+- **Testavimo žingsniai**:
   - Understand the WSDL file
   - Determine the operations that particular web service provides
   - Determine the XML request format which we need to send